alexanderthclark/pols4728/book/chapters/evals_and_prompting.md

 - [OpenAI Prompt Engineering Guide](https://platform.openai.com/docs/guides/prompt-engineering)
 ```

-LLMs are used in social science research for both classification (sentiment analysis, for example) and as a substitute for unsupervised topic modeling. {cite}`haaland2025understanding` highlights the use of LLMs to code open-ended data, noting LLMs will "be the preferred choice over most existing text analysis methods for survey researchers."
-Other methods might only be preferred when high-quality training data is available or in the case of very large data where LLMs are  expensive.
+LLMs are used in social science research for both classification (sentiment analysis, for example), document scaling, and topic modeling.
+The term "foundation models" is used to describe such general-purpose models. {cite}`haaland2025understanding` highlights the use of LLMs to code open-ended data, noting LLMs will "be the preferred choice over most existing text analysis methods for survey researchers." {cite}`ornstein2025train` notes where LLMs underperform, though the analysis is limited to GPT-4 and GPT-3.
+Other methods might be preferred when high-quality training data is available or in the case of very large data where LLMs are expensive.
 What does very large mean?
 Using GPT-5 through OpenAI's API, it would cost maybe \$5 to classify 10,000 text responses of about 100 words.[^llm-cost] These costs scale linearly, so classifying 1,000,000 responses would cost \$500.
 More complicated prompting could triple the cost.[^few-shot] One can save costs by switching to a cheaper model like GPT-5 nano, which is 20-25x cheaper than GPT-5, or using classical text analysis methods.

 The LLM cost would likely be dwarfed by the general administrative costs of conducting any survey.
 For example, {cite}`roberts2014structural` uses structural topic modeling to analyze open-ended survey responses from the American National Election Survey, which included 2,323 respondents.
 The LLM cost would be relatively trivial.